 Do not use over-the-counter products or home remedies to remove skin growths.
 They can potentially cause an infection, serious bleeding, or delay a skin cancer diagnosis.

 In some cases, skin tags may be related to underlying medical conditions.
 Some of the possible associated conditions include:

 - rectal cancer and anal skin tags, according to a

 2016 case study

 You may see more skin tags if you have any of these conditions, but having a skin tag doesn’t necessarily mean you’ll develop any one medical condition.

 Small skin tags are usually considered to only pose cosmetic concerns.
-As they enlarge, though, skin tags may be prone to irritation.
+Larger skin tags may be prone to irritation.
 They can also get caught on clothing and other items, such as jewelry, which can make them bleed.

-As a rule of thumb, see a dermatologist if you develop any unusual growths on your skin.
-The situation may be more urgent if a skin growth dramatically increases in size or changes its shape and color in a short amount of time.
+As a rule of thumb, visit a dermatologist if you develop any unusual growths on your skin or notice any changes in your skin growths.

 You may choose to have a skin tag removed for comfort and cosmetic reasons.